foxssake/netfox/README.md

   * Provides high-level, game-specific, convenience features built on top of netfox, like base classes for input management or weapons
   * *Check for reusable components for your game*
+* [netfox.internals]
+  * Shared utilities for the other addons
+  * Included as dependency, no need to install separately

 ## Install